 In deliberately refusing to abide by a clear written directive, without legal justification, and in the knowledge that such refusal will result in your replacing them with someone else, an employee forfeits his/her legal right to termination pay or pay-in-lieu of notice.

-5. Can we force our employees to get vaccinated this summer?
+5. Can we force our employees to get vaccinated?

 Needless to say, few if any of your employees will be able to fit themselves into either of those 2 extremely narrow exceptions.